Bucephalus: Taming of Bucephalus

 A massive creature with a massive head, Bucephalus is described as having a black coat with a large white star on his brow.
 He is also supposed to have had a "wall eye" (blue eye), and his breeding was that of the "best Thessalian strain".

 Plutarch says that in 344 BC, at twelve or thirteen years of age, Alexander of Macedonia won the horse by making a wager with his father: a horse dealer named Philonicus the Thessalian offered Bucephalus to King Philip II for the remarkably high sum of 13 talents.
 (Note: Loeb (1919) values one talent at £235, or $1,200; Thayer gives $15,600 (2007).)
 Because no one could tame the animal, Philip was not interested.
 However, Alexander was, and he offered to pay himself should he fail.

+Alexander meets Bucephalus in a woodcut from the 15th-century Histori von dem Grossen Alexander by Johannes Hartlieb.
+In Hartlieb's version Bucephalus has the forelegs of a deer and the head of a lion.

 Alexander was given a chance and surprised all by subduing the horse.
 He spoke soothingly to the horse and turned its head toward the sun so that it could no longer see its own shadow, which had been the cause of its distress.
 Dropping his fluttering cloak as well, Alexander successfully tamed the horse.
 Plutarch says that the incident so impressed Philip that he told the boy, "O my son, look thee out a kingdom equal to and worthy of thyself, for Macedonia is too little for thee."
-Philip's speech strikes the only false note in the anecdote, according to A. R. Anderson, who noted his words as the embryo of the legend fully developed in the History of Alexander the Great I.15, 17.
+Philip's speech strikes the only false note in the anecdote, according to A. R. Anderson, who saw in these words the embryo of the legend more fully developed in the Alexander Romance.

-The Alexander Romance presents a mythic variant of Bucephalus's origin.
-In this tale, the colt, whose heroic attributes surpassed even those of Pegasus, is bred and presented to Philip on his own estates.
-The mythic attributes of the animal are further reinforced in the romance by the Delphic Oracle who tells Philip that the destined king of the world will be the one who rides Bucephalus, a horse with the mark of the ox's head on his haunch.
+In the Greek Alexander Romance, Bucephalus is brought to the Macedonian court as a colt of great size and ferocity.
+Because he is a man-eater, he is confined in an iron cage, and Philip feeds him robbers and other criminals.
+When Philip asks the Delphic oracle who will be his successor, he is told that someone who can leap onto Bucephalus and ride him through the center of Pella will rule the entire world.
+One day, when Alexander is fifteen, he passes by the cage of Bucephalus and hears the horse's terrifying whinny.
+He asks his companions about the sound, and Bucephalus, hearing his voice, becomes calm and acknowledges Alexander as his master.
+Alexander jumps onto his back and rides through Pella, and Philip, remembering the oracle, greets him as the ruler of the world.